 - Session templates – they allow you to create, use, and re-use content to cut the time spent on lesson preparation.

-- Interactive whiteboard – it is great for live sessions.
+- Interactive online whiteboard – it is great for live sessions.
 Using a whiteboard minimizes confusion and it’s fun, too.